-HRT protects you from a very serious health risk – HRT has a very significant effect on bone health to dramatically reduce the risk of osteoporosis and osteoporotic fracture.
-This is because HRT:
+Systemic HRT (HRT that affects your whole body) protects you from a very serious health risk – these HRTs has a very significant effect on bone health to dramatically reduce the risk of osteoporosis and osteoporotic fracture.
+This is because they:

 - Reduces loss of calcium from the skeleton, helps maintain healthy bone strength (bone mineral density – BMD)

 - Directly promotes new bone growth

 - Prevents the chance of a major osteoporotic fracture by 50%

 Fracturing a major site such as your hip is linked to a 20% increased risk of dying.
 For those who survive, they often lose their independence and report a lower quality of life.